40 Trips to Tipp

 Open five days a week January through October and six days a week during the holidays (November and December), shoppers at the factory store can find a gigantic selection of snacks and candies.
 Along with Trophy Nut’s own brands, the store contains other snacks available in bulk and individual portions.
 This includes a new section of all natural and organic products and kosher items.

-Held on the first Friday of each month June through September, Community Nights is an old-fashioned, community concert that takes place outdoors at the intersection of Second and Main streets.
+Held on the first Friday of each month June through September, Community Nights is an old-fashioned, community concert that takes place outdoors at the intersection of Second and Main streets outside of The Hotel Gallery.
 Guests can bring a seat and enjoy a variety of different music and then remain downtown for dinner, entertainment and shopping.
 The event typically features an opening act and then the main show and is a long-standing tradition in the community.
+Arrive a little earlier to stroll around the Tippecanoe Market Days event, held during each concert.
+The downtown offers a farmer's market with growers, bakers and artists, plus food trucks and other entertainment.

 Also in Kyle Park is a white wooden fence that separates the park from nearby agricultural fields and that is located along the Great Miami Recreational Trail.
 In the fall, the colorful trees and white fence contrast beautifully.

-City Park and its giant, colorful trees are also something to see.
+City Park and its giant, colorful trees are also something to see, and the downtown isn't bad either.

 One of the first places cyclists reach in Miami County when using the Great Miami Recreational Trail from the south is Kyle Park in Tipp City.
 It is the largest of four parks that the trail passes through while in the city.
 It also has its own loop trail and access to the Great Miami River and beautiful prairies.